Most of my life, I’ve been torn like the girl in the comic above.

 I go to that group and pay attention to the conversation: I show that I’m listening with facial expressions, laughs, and hums.

-Here’s the trick: You don’t need to talk or say smart things to be part of a group, as long as you show that you’re interested in the conversation.
 People will feel like you’re part of the conversation.
 They won’t even notice that you actually don’t say much.

 Most people fail here because they aren’t good listeners and zone out.
 If you zone out, you end up in your own world.
 You don’t laugh when others laugh or react to the conversation.
 That’s when you come off as distant and weird.
 People will assume you don’t want to talk to them, so they’ll avoid you.